mannievilla/Project_2/README.md

 Step 1 Extract:
 1. Downloaded avocado sales CSV file from Kaggle and converted it into a data frame.
 Fixed dates and removed zeroes.
 Formatted text and numbers.
-2. Downloaded USzips CSV from simplemaps.com website.
-3. Downloaded SUB-IP/population CSV from census.gov website.
+2. Downloaded SUB-IP/population CSV from census.gov website.

 Step 2 Transform:
 1. Avocado sales CSV:
+	- Imported into Jupyter Notebook.
 	- Formatted dates from YYYY-MM-DD to MM/DD/YYYY.
 	- Removed ###### values from date column.
 	- Formatted text and numbers.